 For the Ravenswood Community Vaccine Clinics, you DO NOT need an appointment.

 06. If I am a registered patient of Ravenswood or MayView Clinics, do I need to make an appointment to receive a COVID-19 vaccine?

-Patients may attend the East Palo Alto location at 1885 Bay Road on Thursdays 5pm -7pm and Saturdays 9am – 12pm without an appointment.
+Patients may attend the vaccine clinics at East Palo Alto location at 1885 Bay Road on Saturdays from 9am to 11am.
+Patients may also attend the clinic at our Sunnyvale site, 785 Morse Ave on Wednesdays from 5pm-6pm.
 To attend a “Patient Only” Vaccine Clinic for “Registered Patients” of Ravenswood, you must make an appointment.
 Call 650-330-7400 or go into the Patient Portal, MyChart, to request your COVID-19 vaccine appointment.

 07. How can I sign up in MyChart to request a COVID-19 vaccine appointment?

 If you have been patient in the past two years, you can sign up to access you MyChart patient portal: https://mychart.ochin.org/mychartrfhc/Authentication/Login.
 After you register, you will regularly receive updates and be able to request an appointment to receive your COVID-19 vaccine.

 08. Can I receive a COVID-19 vaccine at my clinic visit with my medical provider?